KhaledELKarazle97/AIAgent_FutureICTCoders/README.md

 # 🧠 AI Agent for Malaysian School Kids 🇲🇾

 Welcome to the **Future ICT Coders** AI Agent!
-This is a simple, smart assistant designed especially for **Malaysian school children** to explore fun and helpful AI tools — safely and interactively.
+This is a simple, smart assistant designed especially for **Malaysian school children** to explore fun and helpful AI tools, safely and interactively.

 ---